 Buying outside of contracts and schemes

-Sometimes we can buy outside of these contracts and schemes and negotiate directly with a supplier.
-This is especially true for low-value and low risk contracts.
+Sometimes we can negotiate directly with a supplier.
+This is especially true for low-value and low-risk contracts.

 If you’d like to deal directly with an agency for small contracts, you can market your goods and services directly to them.

 Specifically, we can buy goods and services valued up to $10,000 from any supplier.
-However, they must meet our safety and other standards.
-We also need to be able to prove they’re providing value for money.
+However, suppliers must meet our safety and other standards.
+We also need to be able to prove the supplier is providing value for money.

 Specific government buying policies

-We've made it easier for agencies to buy from certain businesses, including SMEs regional and Aboriginal businesses, and Australian Disability Enterprises.
+We've made it easier for agencies to buy from certain businesses, including small to medium enterprises (SMEs), regional businesses, Aboriginal businesses, and Australian Disability Enterprises.

 SME and regional businesses

-For contracts under $50,000 (excluding GST), we can buy directly from a small business (fewer than 20 employees) even where the goods or services are available on a whole-of-government contract.
+For contracts under $50,000 (excluding GST), we can buy directly from a small business (fewer than 20 employees) even when the goods or services are available on a whole-of-government contract.

 We’re actively encouraging government agencies to buy from Aboriginal businesses.